Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Model

-Figure \ref{fig:gspectrat} shows how the age of the accelerator affects the predicted gamma-ray flux.
-The curves for 1\,kyr and 2\,kyr approximately coincide, whilst the peak flux shifts towards lower energies with increasing age.
-Note that in the case of fast diffusion, a higher normalisation is achieved with more particles reaching the cloud at earlier times.
+Figure \ref{fig:gspectrat} shows how the age of the accelerator affects the predicted gamma-ray flux; the peak flux shifts towards lower energies with increasing age.
+Note that in the case of slower diffusion, a higher normalisation is achieved as particles spend a longer time interacting within the cloud.
 This also emphasises how the shape of gamma-ray spectra can be used to infer accelerator ages, due to the energy losses of the underlying particle spectrum as well as the time needed for particles to travel through the ISM to reach the target cloud.

 For fixed $d$ and $t$, the gamma-ray flux is governed by the amount of target material available for interactions - i.e. by the density or size of the cloud.
 Once the particles have had sufficient time to reach and fully traverse the cloud, the gamma-ray flux produced is fixed by properties of the cloud.
 The finite size of the target cloud therefore imposes a limit on the flux.